Hakanbaban53/RealFire/README.md

 ## Known issues
-- Adaptive window color with windows not working on preferences page and start page.
+- Adaptive window color with windows not working on preferences page and start page (Windows only).
 If you want the change it use the config.css file.

 ## Credits
 - I started with this amazing material theme : [Sweet_Pop!](https://github.com/PROxZIMA/Sweet-Pop) by [PROxZIMA](https://github.com/PROxZIMA)